Take Our Bankruptcy Questionnaire

 How did you answer?

-You currently have a high level of debt, and you are struggling to repay these debts.
+Mostly As - you currently have a high level of debt, and you are struggling to repay these debts.
 You may feel that your financial circumstances are precarious or you may have already lost your job as a result of the economic downturn.

-In these cases, bankruptcy is an option worth considering, although you should bear in mind that if you risk losing your personal possessions to repay your debts, including your home if you own it, and you will face long-term consequences from your status as a bankrupt, even after your bankruptcy has been discharged.
+In these cases, bankruptcy is an option worth considering, although you should bear in mind that if you risk losing your personal possessions to repay your debts, including your home if you own it, and you will face Long-term Consequences from your status as a bankrupt, even after your bankruptcy has been discharged.

-Your debts are causing you concern, you are worried that your job may not be entirely secure and you are finding it harder to keep up your debt repayments and you are struggling to pay your bills from month to month.
+Mostly Bs - your debts are causing you concern, you are worried that your job may not be entirely secure and you are finding it harder to keep up your debt repayments and you are struggling to pay your bills from month to month.
 If you do not own your own home, or you are single without family ties, you may feel that deciding to file for bankruptcy is a step worth taking, because you will not lose your home.

-Given that you have taken part in this questionnaire you have concerns about your finances.
+Mostly Cs - given that you have taken part in this questionnaire you have concerns about your finances.
 Perhaps you are starting to feel the pinch from the credit crunch.
 However, your level of personal debt is not yet at critical levels.

 This could change though, if you were to lose your job (and very few people can consider their job as ‘safe’ in today’s economy), you could find yourself in more serious trouble.